meltano/files-superset/README.md

         args: compose -f analyze/superset/docker-compose-non-dev.yml up
 ```

-Next, run `meltano install files superset`.

-If you're data source is not included in Superset out of the box then you need to install it in the `requirements-local.txt` for it to be avaiable.
+If you're datasource is not included in Superset out of the box then you need to install it in the `requirements-local.txt` for it to be avaiable.
 See [available database drivers](https://superset.apache.org/docs/databases/installing-database-drivers) and [installation instructions](https://superset.apache.org/docs/databases/dockeradddrivers).

 Lastly, invoke via `meltano invoke superset:ui`